 The corridor has attracted a concentration of international manufacturers, many of whom have operated here for over a decade.
 Notable companies within 30 km include:

 Electrolux, Essity, MCC (Mondi Corrugated Components), and Autoliv all operate within 3 km of the available plots.
-Electrolux alone employs 5,000+ people across five Polish factories, with multiple facilities in this corridor.
+Electrolux employs approximately 1,250 people at its Oława factory, with 5,000+ employees across all Polish operations.
 This is a proven Swedish industrial zone.

 American companies maintain significant operations throughout Lower Silesia.
 Over 1,600 US-invested companies operate in Poland, with 10+ factories located within 30 km of this corridor.
 The region benefits from established US-Poland trade and investment relationships.